department-of-veterans-affairs/va.gov-team/products/identity-product-team/product/research/2022-10-Research-LoginGovFieldResearch/Conversation guide for Identity Team Field Research 2022 - MHV migration to login.gov.md

  ## Fourth Task: [IN-PERSON ACCOUNT SET-UP: ID PROOFING] - 5 minutes
 All the right, the next step for setting up your login.gov account is to verify your identity.
 May I see your driver's license or other state issued ID?
-(Moderator to do action of ID proofing, including simulating any required wait time)
-- Is there another form of ID you’d like to be able to use?
+(Moderator to do action of ID proofing, including simulating any required wait time) -Is there another form of ID you’d like to be able to use?
 Why?
 ### Things to watch for:

  ## Fifth Task: [IN-PERSON ACCOUNT SET-UP: MFA] - 10 minutes
 Alright, the last step for creating your login.gov account is to set-up an additional security check in addition to entering your username and password.
 We call this Multi-factor Authentication.
 You can do this additional security check a number of different ways.
 You can have a code texted to you or emailed to you that would then type in after you enter your username and password, or you can download an app that will generate the code that you enter in, or you can use a security key or you can have the code mailed to you using the post office, so it involved a delay.
-- Do you already use multi-factor authentication for anything else in your life?
+-Do you already use multi-factor authentication for anything else in your life?
 Maybe for accessing your bank info or email accounts?
-- (If yes) How does that work for you?
+-(If yes) How does that work for you?
 What kind of MFA do you use?
 Is anyone else involved in helping you do that?
-- Which option do you think you’d choose for login.gov?
+-Which option do you think you’d choose for login.gov?
 Why?
-- If you had the option to opt out of using MFA by acknowledging that not using MFA makes your personal medical information including medical records and prescription shipment information more vulnerable, would you?
+-If you had the option to opt out of using MFA by acknowledging that not using MFA makes your personal medical information including medical records and prescription shipment information more vulnerable, would you?
 Why/why not?
-- One option we are exploring is slow or by mail MFA.
+-One option we are exploring is slow or by mail MFA.
 The way that would work would be when you need access to MHV you request a code and we mail it to you.
 In 3-5 days when the code arrives you can use it along with your username and password to login and message your doctor or refill your prescriptions.
 What do you think about that option?

 ### Things to watch for: